galliaproject/gallia-snpeff/README.md

 <ins>__Note__</ins>: _This is only intended to showcase processing in Gallia, it is not complete nor thoroughly tested at the moment.
 Use output at your own risk._

+See original announcement on [BioStars](https://www.biostars.org/p/490469/).
 For more information, see gallia-core [documentation](https://github.com/galliaproject/gallia-core/blob/init/README.md#introducing-gallia-a-scala-library-for-data-manipulation), in particular the bioinformatics examples [section](https://github.com/galliaproject/gallia-core/blob/init/README.md#bioinformatics-examples).

 <a name="description"></a>
 ### Description